CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 >**Note**: We have already executed in this environment an AutoML run that is very similar to the one you've just launched.
 This allows you to explore AutoML results without having to wait for the completion of the run.

-## Task 6 - Explore AutoML results
+## Task 6 - Explore AutoML Results

 1. In the Azure Machine Learning Studio, navigate to the **Jobs (1)** section and locate the **COVID19_Classification** experiment **(2)**.
 Select the experiment name link.